James 3:2: “For we all stumble in many ways. And if anyone does not stumble in what he says, he is a perfect man, able also to bridle his whole body.”

 No one wants to think about death, but the reality is that it is going to happen to all of us unless the Lord Jesus returns first.
 No one knows how they will die, whether suddenly or after some prolonged illness.

 One of the most important realms of ministry for a father is their children.
 It also can be one of the toughest.
 We may kick ourselves for not going on a mission trip to India or sharing the Gospel with a neighbor (both great things), but your best chance to influence someone for life is by spending time with them…a lot of time.

-As a new father, I experience the daily joys and blessings of raising a little girl.
+As a new father with aspirations of Biblical Fatherhood, I experience the daily joys and blessings of raising a little girl.
 Although she is not yet a year old, I am growing in my knowledge and understanding of what it means to be a husband and father through God’s word and my local church.
 The more I read scripture, observe others and reflect upon my own upbringing, it is becoming clearer that fatherhood is no light endeavor.